20206905/dissertation/README.md

 The implementation for my dissertation "Predicting the Weight of a Human from a Photo".

 # How to run

+## Pre-requisites:
+- Have Node.js installed.
+- Have Visual Studio Code installed.

 1) Load up the "new" folder into VS Code.
 2) Open the built-in Terminal and run "nodemon app.js".
 3) In Google Chrome navigate to "localhost:3000".